Commands (commands

 "Default command",

-// This will be called when not on a group chat, or when the user is not an admin
+// This will be called when not in a group chat

 (ctx) => ctx.reply("Hello from default scope"),